X turns to molten salt and antifreeze for energy storage

 According to X, salt-based thermal energy storage has the potential to be many times cheaper than battery storage because most of the materials necessary — steel tanks, salt and antifreeze — are inexpensive and abundant.
 The company says its Malta technology may be recharged thousands of times and last for up to 40 years, several times longer than today’s batteries.

-What’s next in X’s energy storage project?
+What’s next for X’s energy storage project?

-X is moving quickly to test commercial viability and is looking for cutting edge, innovative industry partners to help bring this system to life.
+X is moving quickly to test commercial viability and is looking for cutting-edge, innovative industry partners to help bring this system to life.

 The next step is to build a megawatt-scale prototype plant which would be large enough to prove the technology at commercial scale.
 We are looking for partners with the expertise to build, operate and connect a prototype to the grid.
 Also, we are interested in talking to customers of grid-scale energy storage, energy system manufacturers, and energy system construction companies.